-The following table has been provided as a guide to the nominal OSL and PM values that AEMO may determine as part of the assessment of a new Market Participant.
+The following table has been provided as a guide to the nominal OSL and PM values that AEMO may determine as part of the assessment of a new Market Participant or an inactive Market Participant.
 Individual Market Participant calculations may vary.

-PARTICIPANT TYPE SIZE REQUIREMENT OSL PM Market Generator - not yet generating ≤ 1 MW Auxiliary/ commissioning load coverage \$0 \$1,000 Market Generator - not yet generating 1 to 10 MW Auxiliary/ commissioning load coverage \$0 \$10,000 Market Generator - not yet generating > 10 MW Auxiliary/ commissioning load coverage \$0 \$10,000 per 10 MW Market Customer - inactive - Cover for unintentional NMI transfer \$0 \$1,000 Market Customer - planning to acquire customers - 3 month growth estimates available As per section 5, \$9,000 minimum As per Section 6, \$1,000 minimum
+PARTICIPANT TYPE REQUIREMENT OSL PM New Market Generator and SGA - not yet generating Auxiliary/ commissioning load coverage \$2,000 per 1 MW \$500 per 1 MW New Market Customer - planning to acquire customers 3 month growth estimates available As per sectionclause 5, \$8,000 minimum As per Sectionclause 6, \$2,000 minimum Existing Market Participant - inactive 6 months inactive trading history available \$0 \$0